spotinst/help/src/docs/ocean-cd/getting-started/README.md

 <img src="/ocean-cd/_media/getting-started-n04.png" />

-> Note: Once you have downloaded the YAML, the new row will remain with partial information for 10 minutes.
+> **Tip**: Once you have downloaded the YAML, the new row will remain with partial information for 10 minutes.
 If this time has elapsed and the YAML was not applied, the row and the banner will be removed.
 However, the YAML can still be applied at another time, and the Ocean CD will display the new data accordingly.

 You are now ready to migrate your workload.